cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/basic-exercises.md

 - Generate a Rails application called `rails-basic-scaffold-app`
 - Use the scaffold command to generate `Post` which includes fields `title` which is of type `string` and `description` which is of type `text`.
 - Because you generated a model, create a schema by migrating the files using `rails db:migrate`
-- run `rails s` and go through the application.
+- run `rails s` and go through the application

 ![Project Structure](../../assets/Rails/C7/Exercise-3.png)

 - push to GitHub